 Decorating – you don’t need to head out to the shops to purchase new decorations every year!
-Use want you have at home from previous years, or do without things like bon-bons.
+Use want you have at home from previous years, or do without things like crackers.
 Search your garden for fresh flowers and greenery to brighten up your home, or Google Christmas crafts for the kids to complete and decorate with.

 Share The Entertaining Load

-Share it out – ask people to each bring a salad or dessert, or contribute a dish to ‘pot luck’ style dinner.
+Share it out – ask people to each bring a salad or dessert, or contribute a dish to ‘potluck’ style dinner.

-Keep it simple – you don’t need to have lavish feast, so keep it simple with just a few special dishes or meals!
+Keep it simple – you don’t need to have a lavish feast, so keep it simple with just a few special dishes or meals!
 Even better, make up a massive grazing platter or table so everyone can snack all day long.

 Prepare ahead – plan the menu and buy only what you need to avoid wasting leftovers.
-Prepare what you can ahead of time to save last minute shopping runs for a forgotten ingredient.
+Prepare what you can ahead of time to save last-minute shopping runs for a forgotten ingredient.
 If you know that you will most likely have leftovers, plan meals to use them up or freeze them for another time.

 Avoid the crazy crowds at the shopping centre, and get your Christmas list ticked off from the comfort of your own lounge while sipping a glass of wine, watching Netflix, or whatever you like!
-Get the Christmas groceries and drinks delivered or collected in the days prior to Christmas Eve, and take advantage of cashback sites when shopping with hundreds of retailers (like Amazon) for additional savings that’ll help your Christmas on a budget.
+Get the Christmas groceries and drinks delivered or collected in the days prior to Christmas Eve, and take advantage of cashback sites when shopping with hundreds of retailers for additional savings that’ll help your Christmas on a budget.